 Nature of the impact on the intersection, particularly pedestrian safety, and scope for mitigation:

-Staff share the concern of local residents that pedestrians crossing at the Anderson Street/Fox Street intersection currently face a challenge and this is one of the reasons for the proposed improvement project that will result in additional sidewalks and permanent crossings l, for completion in late 2015.
-The proposed Intermodal Facility is considered to present additional safety concerns, and the Traffic Engineering reviewer has recommended that temporary crosswalks and stop bars be added to the intersection before the truck use commences, and be maintained through-out the Nova Star season until they are replaced with the permanent improvements; see details in attached comments from Tom Errico.
+Staff share the concern of local residents that pedestrians crossing at the Anderson Street/Fox Street intersection currently face a challenge and this is one of the reasons for the proposed improvement project that will result in additional sidewalks and permanent crossings , for completion in late 2015.
+The proposed Intermodal Facility is presents additional potential safety concerns, and the Traffic Engineering reviewer has recommended that temporary crosswalks and stop bars be added to the intersection before the truck use commences, and be maintained through-out the Nova Star season until they are replaced with the permanent improvements; see details in attached comments from Tom Errico.

 Control of the number and time of vehicles passing through the intersection: